Exploring Anywhere But Home: A Tale Of Grit And Glory

 Turns out quite a lot.

 A regular day for Anu means getting up at the crack of dawn and cycling to Mysore.
-Then taking a ride back on a bus, getting ready for work, and then working on her business.
-If she wasn’t cycling to Mysore, then she was running laps in Kanteerava, or swimming at the local swimming pool.
+Then, she takes a ride back on a bus, gets ready for work, and then works on her business.
+If she isn’t cycling to Mysore, she runs laps in Kanteerava or swims at the local swimming pool.

-A regular person like you and me would run for an hour, swim for about 30 mins, and consider it a good workout day.
-And if it is raining, well then, filter coffee and idly and sambar at home is what we would opt for.
+A regular person like you and me would run for an hour and swim for about 30 minutes and consider it a good workout day.
+And if it is raining, well, we would opt for filter coffee, idly, and sambar at home.

 Anu is made of some other entirely different material.
 She spends hours at her workouts even when it’s raining.
 I think the smallest workout duration she mentions is 4 hours, and couple that with a punishing research schedule, and coordinating her business, how does she manage it all?

-Turns out she sacrifices that most precious commodity of all – sleep.
-As she gets into an almost-obsessive dive into sport, she even sacrifices companionship, and maybe love.
-Throughout this book, there are mentions of friends and boyfriends that come and go, but it seems that for the most part Anu was a loner during this period, preferring to maintain strong emotional bonds mostly with her extremely supportive parents.
+It turns out she sacrifices that most precious commodity of all—sleep.
+As she gets into an almost obsessive dive into sports, she even sacrifices companionship and maybe love.
+Throughout this book, there are mentions of friends and boyfriends who come and go, but it seems that for the most part, Anu was a loner during this period, preferring to maintain strong emotional bonds, mostly with her extremely supportive parents.

-I read this book looking for reasons why she punished herself so much.
-And also for some details on her training and nutrition.
+I read this book looking for reasons why she punished herself so much and for some details on her training and nutrition.

 I was left feeling a bit unsatisfied by both.
-I think the closest I got to a reason is when Anu talks about a book by Holocaust survivor – Victor Frankl where he hypothesizes that because most people of today don’t live a challenging life, they turn to sport to challenge themselves through achieving impossible goals.
+I think the closest I got to a reason is when Anu talks about a book by Holocaust survivor – Victor Frankl, where he hypothesizes that because most people of today don’t live a challenging life, they turn to sports to challenge themselves through achieving impossible goals.

 The details about how she trained are a little hazy too.
-Yes, there are details about how many kms she ran/swam/cycled in how much time.
-But if you are reading this book hoping to emulate her, you will get lots of inspiration, but very little know-how.
+Yes, there are details about how many km she ran/swam/cycled in how much time.
+But if you are reading this book hoping to emulate her, you’ll get lots of inspiration, but very little know-how.

-I for one really wanted to know her strength training routine, and how she managed her calorie requirements.
-What little nutrition details there were sounded a little alarming – 5 milkshakes before a race, eating Mars and Snickers bars.
+I, for one, really wanted to know her strength training routine and how she managed her calorie requirements.
+What little nutrition details there were sounded a little alarming—five milkshakes before a race, eating Mars and Snickers bars.
 I am pretty sure there is a lot more to it, but the details just aren’t there.

-What I did get though is a lovely insight to what the inner life of a high-achiever looks like.
+What I did get, though, is a lovely insight into what the inner life of a high-achiever looks like.
 Anu is amazing, simply amazing.
 She gives new meaning to the words – hard work, determination, and drive.
 And reading this book is simply inspiring, not to do an Ultraman, but really just to follow your dreams, and work really hard at it.
-And who knows, luck could then favor you.
+And who knows luck could then favour you.
 As Anu herself says,

-Highly recommend this book.
-Even if you are not into sport, the other details of her life are fascinating and fun to read about as she knocks around from place to place completing various degrees or participating in different marathons.
+I highly recommend this book.
+Even if you are not into sports, the other details of her life are fascinating and fun to read about as she moves from place to place, completing various degrees or participating in different marathons.

 Huge thanks to the author for sending me a copy of this book for review consideration.